Foxlottery/whitepaper-gittbook/en.md

 | Login Methods | Crypto Currency Wallet (e.g. metamask) | Email Address, Phone Number |

 # How to use the lottery participants
-Obtain ERC20 tokens from an exchange or DeFi
+Obtain ERC20 tokens from an exchange or DeFi.

-Access the lottery site, log in with a wallet service such as metamask, and purchase a ticket Once you have purchased your ticket, you will be shown how likely it is that you will win the lottery.
+Access the lottery site, log in with a wallet service such as metamask, and purchase a ticket.

+Once you have purchased your ticket, you will be shown how likely it is that you will win the lottery.

 On the day of the lottery, a winner will be chosen at random and the money will be automatically transferred to the winner.

 The money will be sent to the organization that will use the money to support the charitable activities determined by the votes.

 # Market Size